 The grape varietals of Texas range from Bordeaux blends to Mediterranean varietals.
 Viognier, Marsanne, Roussanne, Syrah, Tannat, Picpoul, Cinsault, Petite Sirah, Sauvignon Blanc, Malbec, Cabernet Sauvignon, Sangiovese and Tempranillo are all popular in the Lone Star state.

-- Before arriving in Texas Wine Country check to see if you are visiting while the Texas Hill Country Wineries Association is offering its wine passport.
-Happening four times each year, the wine passport program allows visitors to sample wine at more than 40 area wineries and receive discounts on bottle purchases.
+- Before arriving in Texas Wine Country check to see if you are visiting while the Texas Hill Country Wineries are offering a wine passport.
+Happening four times each year, the wine passport program allows visitors to sample wine at more than 50 area wineries and receive discounts on bottle purchases.

-- For more information on a visit to Texas Wine Country, contact a travel counselor of the Fredericksburg Convention & Visitor Bureau by click here.
+- For more information on a visit to Texas Wine Country, contact a travel counselor of the Fredericksburg Convention & Visitor Bureau by clicking here.

 OTHER ATTRACTIONS TO SEE IN TEXAS WINE COUNTRY